senner007/jumbleScramblePluginPointer/readme.txt

 + dirSwitch on constructor
 + setChars function should update elt object as well, it does not work when moving to another container
 + Dragging enable/disable method
-+ cutOffEnd on init
 + shuffle method
-+ set width of list item in vertical layout if width is not set in css
 + test in slider
 + Multiple container drop ( long term )
 + Improve add and remove method. eg. all or an array as parameter